CD-Xbow/little-annie/README.md

 A polyphonic, virtual analog web synthesizer in plain HTML, CSS and Javascript

-It's easy to use and features
+It's easy to use and features: dual oscillators,
-dual oscillators,
 LFO
 Variable LPF, HPF, BPF with it's own envelope control